D7EAD/HashPlusPlus/README.md

 <h1><i>Notes</i></h1>
 I designed this library <i>without</i> machine endianness in mind.
 A lot of common architectures are either little-endian or bi-endian, so, I decided to simply design it following what byte-order is most common.
+This has only been tested on little-endian architectures.